 Clay tiles are extremely resilient to the effects of the harsh Perth sun, and their colour does not tend to fade.

-Powerdrive roofing do not recommend painting terracotta roof tiles.
+Powerdrive Roofing does not recommend painting terracotta roof tiles.
 Unglazed terracotta tiles could be painted, although, once painted they will need regular maintenance and recoating, you also have the concern of natural buckling and warping, this will show inconsistent colour over different times of the year.

-We have been asked several times in the past to paint a terracotta roof just to get it passed a sale process, sorry but that is not how we work, we take pride in our work, if we do a job we put our name to that job, if we can’t be confident a job is going to last we will not take it on.
+We have been asked several times in the past to paint a terracotta roof just to get it past a sale process.
+Sorry but that is not how we work, we take pride in our work.
+If we do a job we put our name to that job, if we can’t be confident a job is going to last we will not take it on.